MrSimsure/UtilityPackSharp/src/SqlBuilder/README.md

 ## *Enum* SqlFactoryType
-- MANUAL
+- MANUAL  : a totaly manual command, the only supported operation is 'SetParam()' that works like a string.replace()
-- INSERT
+- INSERT  : an insert command structured like 'INSERT INTO table_name (...)
+VALUES (...);'
-- SELECT
+- SELECT  : a select command structured like  'SELECT ..
+FROM table_name;'
-- UPDATE
+- UPDATE  : an update command structured like 'UPDATE table_name SET ...;'
-- DELETE
+- DELETE  : a delete command structured like  'DELETE FROM table_name ...;'

 ## *Enum* SqlFactoryParam
-- NULL
+- NULL    : when a parameter should be set exactly as the value passed (param = values)
-- PLUS
+- PLUS    : when a parameter should be set as an addition of the value passed (param += value)
-- MINUS
+- MINUS   : when a parameter should be set as a subtraction of the value passed (param -= value)

 ## *Enum* SqlFactoryJoin
-- INNER
+- INNER   : in inner join to attach to a command

 ## *Class* Database